 Be sure to swap in quick or rolled oats during a flare-up, as these varieties contain slightly less fiber than steel-cut oats and may be easier to digest.

-These Greek chicken wraps are great as a simple make-ahead lunch that’s highly nutritious yet gentle on the stomach.
+These Greek chicken wraps are great as a simple make-ahead lunch that’s highly nutritious and gentle on the stomach.

 You can also customize this dish by adding your favorite vegetables or trading the chicken for other nutritious sources of protein.

-Salmon is an excellent source of omega-3 fatty acids, a type of heart-healthy fat that can ease inflammation and help treat or prevent IBDs, such as Crohn’s.
+Salmon is an excellent source of omega-3 fatty acids, a type of heart-healthy fat that may help reduce the severity of symptoms of flare associated with Crohn’s disease.

 This recipe pairs garlic butter salmon with mashed potatoes and green beans to help round out your plate and keep you feeling full.